American football

 American football, referred to simply as football in the United States and Canada and also known as gridiron football, (Note: The terms "gridiron football" and "gridiron" are synonyms for American football.
 They are also used in a broader sense that includes Canadian football, a football code that is very similar to American football.) is a team sport played by two teams of eleven players on a rectangular field with goalposts at each end.
 The offense, the team with possession of the oval-shaped football, attempts to advance down the field by running with the ball or throwing it, while the defense, the team without possession of the ball, aims to stop the offense's advance and to take control of the ball for themselves.
-The offense must advance the ball at least ten yards in four downs or plays; if they fail, they turn over the football to the defense, but if they succeed, they are given a new set of four downs to continue the drive.
+The offense must advance the ball at least ten yards in four downs or plays; if they fail, they turn over the football to the defense.
+If they succeed, they are given a new set of four downs to continue the drive.
 Points are scored primarily by advancing the ball into the opposing team's end zone for a touchdown or kicking the ball through the opponent's goalposts for a field goal.
 The team with the most points at the end of the game wins.
 In the case of a tie after four quarters, the game enters overtime.